TrildaDevCenter-Udemy/SpriteView-KMP/README.md

 <p align="center">⚠️ Work in progress</p>
 <p align="center">
-This is a simple UI component that allows you to render and play ***Sprite Sheet*** animation in your composable screen.
+This is a simple UI component that allows you to render and play <b>Sprite Sheet</b> animation in your composable screen.
 A Sprite Sheet is a single image file that contains multiple smaller <b>images</b> <i>(or "frames")</i> arranged in a <b>grid</b>.
 Each frame represents a different stage or part of an animation, often used in 2D video games and animations.
 By displaying frames in a sequence, a sprite sheet creates the illusion of movement or changes in appearance.
 </p><br>

 <p align="center">